 The table is actually quite simplified.
 In the table it is assumed that, if the tactical level is automated, the ADS is capable of performing all relevant manoeuvres.
-However, the tactical level is difficult to automate since this is the driving task level where the driver decides to overtake, when to turn left before an oncoming vehicle, etc. At this level, it may very well be the case that ADS and the user both have a share in deciding when to initiate an action.
+However, the tactical level is difficult to automate since this is the driving task level where the driver decides to overtake, when to turn left before an oncoming vehicle, anticipate on traffic situations, etc. At this level, it may very well be the case that ADS and the user both have a share in deciding when to initiate an action.

-Moreover, the DTLs are subdivided into perception, decisions and actions.
+We are aware that the DTLs are subdivided into perception, decisions and actions.
 At the moment, these subdivisions are not addressed.
-However, it reasonable to assume that in certain cases an ADS may need the assistance of the driver in perceiving the environment to ensure that it is safe to overtake.
+However, it is reasonable to assume that in certain cases an ADS may need the assistance of the driver in perceiving the environment to ensure that it is safe to overtake.
+This should be considered as a request from the ADS to the user to change its role.
+This request is necessary because the ADS reaches the limitations of its ODD

-When a user performs the driving task at all three levels, s/he is fully and directly involved; when, for example, the operational level is fully automated then the user performs the driving task partially; and when the user does not have to be involved in the driving task on a continuous basis, the driver is temporarily not involved, but can still remain a potential driver.
+When a user performs the driving task at all three levels, s/he is fully and directly involved; when, for example, the operational level is fully automated then the user performs the driving task partially; and when the user does not have to be involved in the driving task on a continuous (sustainable) basis, the driver is (temporarily) not involved, but can still remain a potential driver.